abshah/CLUMrdm2025/README.md

 # CLUMrdm2025: Data Management in de.NBI Cloud Workshop

-The de.NBI and de.KCD Cloud User Meeting: Best RDM practices in de.NBI cloud workshop aims to provide an introduction to data management methods in the de.NBI cloud infrastructure.
+The de.NBI and de.KCD Cloud User Meeting: Data management in de.NBI cloud workshop aims to provide an introduction to data management methods in the de.NBI cloud infrastructure.

 ## Table of Contents